 Derbent is one of the most ancient “live” cities in the world.
-The first settlements were founded there in early bronze epoch - at the end of 4,000 B.C.
-Its ancient name is Caspian Gates, it was first mentioned in the 6th century B.C.
+The first settlements were founded there in the early Bronze Age, at the end of 4,000 B.C.
+Its ancient name, “Caspian Gates”, was first mentioned in the 6th century B.C.

 The phone code is +7 87240; the postal code is 368600.

-Medieval Derbent was the largest port on the Caspian Sea, important center of transit trade between East and West, North and South.
+Medieval Derbent was the largest port on the Caspian Sea, an important center of transit trade between East and West, North and South.
 Derbent supported tight trade ties with a lot of regions and cities in Near and Middle East, Eastern Europe - medieval authors and a lot of archaeological finds witness this fact.

 Derbent places of interest

-Combination of unique monuments of history, architecture and archaeology together with wonderful nature landscapes and favorable climate make the whole region an important center of inner and international tourism.
+The combination of unique monuments of history, architecture and archaeology together with wonderful nature landscapes and favorable climate make the whole region an important center of inner and international tourism.